jwstegemann/fritz2/www/src/pages/docs/40_State Management.md

 by calling the `handledBy` function, which can be called with [infix](https://kotlinlang.org/docs/functions.html#infix-notation) so the code reads much nicer.

-But it is also possible to call a handler directly but much less needed than the first option.
+But it is also possible to call a handler directly, but this variant is less needed than the first one.

 ```kotlin
 // use this pattern in most situations